Practitioner of Yoga and Vipassana Meditation for more than 5 years.

 Stress is caused by being ‘here’ but wanting to be ‘there’.

 How to handle stress is a very common question these days, and you may think that nothing can be done about it, but there are many ways to manage it - and these are quite simple stress management tips and techniques you can use to help yourself to get relief.

 The term “stress”, as was coined by Hans Selye in 1936, who defined this as “the non-specific response of the body to any demand for change”.
 In simple words, stress is caused by wanting something to be the way that it isn’t.

-Why is it so important to learn about stress management?
+Why is it so important to learn to handle stress?

 By stressing yourself you’re putting your entire well-being at a high level of risk.
 When stress is not managed properly, it can cause serious health effects including; increased blood pressure, suppressed immune system, greater risk of heart attacks and strokes, and an increased chance of experiencing some sort of mental, physical, or emotional health issues.

 Stress Management allows us to take a step back and click the reset button in your life.
 The ultimate goal is a balanced life, with time for work, relationships, relaxation, and fun and better preparation for future stressful situations and tackling them head-on.